Levoit Core 300 Air Purifier Review

 Pets

 The Levoit Core 300 air purifier is decent for pet owners.
 The air purifier's standard filter does a satisfactory job of trapping the smallest airborne particles, like those from cat dander.
 However, a more specialized 3-Stage Pet Allergy Filter is available from the manufacturer.
 Its air cleaning rate is also fairly good, especially for such a compact machine, though you might want to buy more than one for especially large homes.
-It also isn't too loud, even when set to its highest fan speed, which is great if your pet is particularly sensitive to loud noises.
+It also isn't too loud, even at its highest fan speed, which is great if your pet is particularly sensitive to loud noises.

 Pros